To be considered for admission to the MSW Program, applicants must:

 Scores from the GRE must be submitted by applicants who are applying for the Enrichment or University fellowships.
 Please note: if you have less than a 3.0 grade-point average, you will not be eligible for the ASAP Program.

-Three letters of recommendation must be submitted electronically through the university’s online system.
+Three letters of recommendation (academic or professional) must be submitted electronically through the university's online system.
 Please list the names and addresses of persons you are asking to complete letters of recommendation.
 One letter of recommendation should be from a distance-learning professor, if applicable.
 Once you submit your application, expect 3-5 business days before your application posts to the SIS (Student Information System).
 At that time, your recommenders will be notified of your request for a recommendation.
 The MSW Office will only accept recommendations submitted through the online system; please do not submit paper or other electronic recommendation forms.
 You must include valid email addresses for your references.
 Make sure in advance that your references have indicated they are willing to submit the reference electronically.

 When completing your application online, you will submit three names and contact information for each.
 Make sure in advance that your references have indicated they are willing to submit the reference electronically.
 Once you submit your application with the $60 application fee, an email invitation to complete the referral will be sent to your recommenders.